Sue Green

 Susan Tex Green (born August 13, 1953) is an American professional wrestler.
-She began wrestling at the age of 15 and was trained by The Fabulous Moolah.
+She began wrestling at the age of 15 and was trained by Joe Blanchard.
 She was the frequent tag team partner of Sandy Parker, with whom she won the National Wrestling Alliance (NWA)'s NWA Women's World Tag Team Championship.
 The title reign, however, is unrecognized.
 In 1976, Green was recognized by Pro Wrestling Illustrated as the Girl Wrestler of the Year.
 In 1992, she joined the Professional Girl Wrestling Association, holding the promotion's championship and later acting as commissioner.

 Professional wrestling career

 Green originally got into wrestling when her father took her to wrestling shows by promoter Joe Blanchard.
 Starting at the age of five, Sue and her dad had the same seats for ten years.
 After asking Blanchard for years to train her to wrestle, he finally did.
 At the age of 14, Green's parents met with Texas Governor John B. Connally and signed a release to allow Green to wrestle on the weekends because it did not interfere with school.
 She had her first match on her 15th birthday in Victoria, Texas against Maria DeLeon.
 While still in high school, Green wrestled in approximately 40 professional matches.

 After graduating from high school, Green went to South Carolina to meet with The Fabulous Moolah, a promoter for female wrestling, who began booking her for matches.
 By the age of 20, she had toured in both Vietnam and Hong Kong.
 She later formed a partnership with Sandy Parker, with whom she defeated Donna Christanello and Toni Rose in November 1971 for the NWA Women's World Tag Team Championship.
 They re-lost the title to Christanello and Rose in February 1972.
 The title change is unrecognized.

 In 1972, after New York legalized women's wrestling, Green participated in the second ever women's match at Madison Square Garden.
 On August 12, 1972, at Superbowl of Wrestling, Sue Green and Lily Thomas defeated Tippy Wells and Peggy Patterson to win the women's tag team tournament.
 Also in the 1970s, Green toured with the World Wide Wrestling Federation (later the World Wrestling Federation) and Leroy McGuirk's Mid-West territories.

 In 1975 Green went to International Wrestling Enterprise in Japan, where she and Peggy Patterson went against Chiyo Obata and Kyoko Chigusa on January 6, 1975, in Korakuen Hall in Tokyo.
 Obata and Chigusa's second Terumi Sakura interfered near the end of the match by hitting Green on the back of the head with a metal bucket, bloodying and injuring Green and giving the Japanese duo the tainted win.